 Many people struggle with how to find good content outside of social media.
 Here’s how you can break free:

 Most people type basic phrases into Google and click the first link.
 That’s a mistake.
-Search engines are tools—you need to learn how to use them effectively.
+Search engines are just tools.
+You need to learn how to use them effectively.

 • Add site: (e.g., site:example.com or site:gov for government sites).